geovedi/book-notes/README.md

 - **[Tales from the Saragossa Manuscript](pre-2000/1815-tales-from-the-saragossa-manuscript.md)** - Jan Potocki
 - **[The Nutcracker and the Mouse-King](pre-2000/1816-the-nutcracker-and-the-mouse-king.md)** - E.T.A.
 Hoffmann
 - **[The Nutcracker](pre-2000/1816-the-nutcracker.md)** - E.T.A.
 Hoffmann
-- **[The Science of Logic: The Doctrine of the Concept](pre-2000/1816-the-science-of-logic-the-doctrine-of-the-concept.md)** - Georg Wilhelm Friedrich Hegel
 - **[Northanger Abbey](pre-2000/1817-northanger-abbey.md)** - Jane Austen
 - **[Persuasion](pre-2000/1817-persuasion.md)** - Jane Austen
 - **[Frankenstein; or, The Modern Prometheus](pre-2000/1818-frankenstein-or-the-modern-prometheus.md)** - Mary Shelley